Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Negotiation Strategies: How to Discuss Appraisal & Inspection Costs

-3. Compromise: Be ready to meet halfway.
-You could suggest splitting the costs or making other offers that work for both sides.
+3. Be Prepared to Meet in the Middle: You can suggest splitting the costs and making other offers that may be acceptable to both parties.

 Understanding Connecticut Appraisal Costs